 Congratulations!
 You have installed the hardware.
-Now continue with the next section: Establishing Communication.
+Now continue with the next section Step 3: Establishing Communication.

-Establishing Communication
+Step 3: Establishing Communication

 Macintosh and Linux users must make sure that the computer's TCP/IP settings are configured properly BEFORE starting this section.
-See Macintosh TCP/IP Settings on page 119 or Linux TCP/IP Settings on page 121 for instructions.
+See Macintosh TCP/IP Settings on page 100 or Linux TCP/IP Settings on page 102 for instructions.

-You must set up the X6v so that it can communicate with your Internet service provider.
-To do this, you use the Zoom Configuration Manager.
+You must set up the X6 so that it can communicate with your Internet service provider.
+To do this, you must use the Zoom Configuration Manager.

-- Close all programs including antivirus software and pop-up blockers. - 2 Log into the Zoom Configuration Manager: - Open your Web browser and, in its address bar, type http://10.0.0.2 and then press the Enter key on your keyboard.
+- Close all programs including antivirus software and pop-up - 2 Log into the Zoom Configuration Manager from the computer on which you installed the X6 software: - Open your Web browser and, in its address bar, type http://10.0.0.2 and then press the Enter key on your keyboard.